Frequently Asked Questions

 The new construction includes an energy efficient ventilation system that brings in a full exchange of 100% fresh air 6x an hour.
 Additionally, it is equipped with a MERV13 filter which cleans and conditions the air before it enters the clinic, and each room has its own free standing medical grade air purifier that we run during visits.

-As of March 2023 Dr Brody is doing the lion's share of her naturopathic visits virtually for both convenience and optimal safety, but you are welcome to be seen in person if that is your preference (or if your insurance requires this)!
+As of spring 2024, I continue to do the lion's share of my naturopathic visits virtually for both convenience and optimal safety, but you are welcome to be seen in person if that is your preference (or if your insurance requires this)!

 We will continue to require good quality masks for indoor visits, whether or not they are required by the state of Oregon.
 If you do not have a KN95/KF94/N95 mask we are happy to provide one for you to keep at the clinic for your visits.